 As an athlete, home chef, foodie, and professional snacker, I always look for foods that are packed with not only flavor, but also nutrition.
 This yummy Italian dish is one such recipe.
-I realize that Italian food doesn’t always get a high ranking in healthfulness, but the fresh, local ingredients and their clean preparation in this recipe flip that ranking right around.
-I promise it’s easy, healthy and really, fantastically tasty.Print
+The fresh, local ingredients and clean preparation in this recipe promise an easy, healthy and really, fantastically tasty meal.Print

 1 package shell-shaped pasta (something you can stuff!)